• Digital Nomad History

 The Family Hotel entrance

-Hoi An is a small city that can be covered by foot very easily.
-This hotel is located outside of the historical area, about ten minutes walk from the start of the pedestrian zone.
+Hoi An is a small city that can be covered on foot very easily.
+This hotel is located outside of the historical area, about a ten-minute walk from the start of the pedestrian zone.
 Having spent a day wandering around the historic section of town I preferred staying outside of it.
 This hotel feels more local without being too far from the action.

 Ly Thuong Kiet, Hoi An